TwilioDevEd/notifications-quickstart-android/README.md

 ## Setting Up The Application

+After downloading or cloning the app, you will need to provide a `google-services.json` file for the app - otherwise, you will get an error when you try and sync with Gradle.
+The default applicationId for the app (defined in `app/build.gradle`) is `com.testapp`.

+Use that application id when you register a new project with Google Services using this online tool [Google Cloud Messaging Registration](https://developers.google.com/cloud-messaging/android/client).
+That web site will generate a `google-services.json` file for your app.
+Download that file and put it into the app folder of the project you just downloaded.
+This file gives your app access credentials to GCM.

-After downloading or cloning the app, open the app in Android studio by selecting the `build.gradle` file in the root directory.
+Now, open the app in Android studio by selecting the `build.gradle` file in the root directory.
 Android Studio will download the app's dependencies using gradle.

-Use the Google Services [tool](https://developers.google.com/cloud-messaging/android/client) to generate a 'google-services.json' file for your app.
-This file gives your app access credentials to GCM.

 Next, in the `RegistrationIntentService.java` file, on this line,